 A lakefront road departs from Bardolino, leading to Cisano, a small town with a charming church, the so-called Pieve di Santa Maria (7).
 Only a short stretch of road separates Cisano from Lazise (8).
 This celebrated town of the Olive tree Riviera was the first free Commune in Italy.
 Lazise is famous for its 12th-century Romanesque Church of St. Nicolò (9), the old harbour, the Venetian customs house (10), and the Scaliger Castle (11).

 The trail then leaves the shores of the Lake and climbs gently towards the inland hills.
 Once again the beauty of the countryside, with its wide expanse of vineyards and olive trees, fills the eye.
+This is where the Masi Tenuta Canova estate is situated.
+It belongs to the Masi company, which is famous for its Amarone production.
+Here you can place your bikes, charge e-bikes, visit the vineyards and the cellar, enjoy a culinary break in the wine bar "Vino e cucina" or visit the wine shop that not only boasts the complete selection of Masi wines but also collectibles such as the clock made of wood recovered from wine barrels used for the ageing of Amarone Costasera.
 Not far beyond there is the hill of Pacengo, from where one can admire a stunning view on the Calmasino hill.
 A few gentle climbs and descents lead to the village of Colà, famous for the hot springs and spa of Villa dei Cedri (12).

 A few miles further on there is Calmasino, a hamlet of Bardolino: its Parish Church (13), perched on top of a hill, is definitively worth visiting, because of the incredible view from there.

 An easy stretch of downhill road leads back to the shores of the Lake, and from there to Bardolino.